Love Philly? So do we. Let’s be friends. Sign up for the Billy Penn newsletter today.

 Morals + Murals Hood Tour

-The tour: Participants journey through West and “Norf” Philly visiting Black cultural sites and murals of figures like Kenny Gamble, Patti LaBelle, Malcolm X, and Will Smith.
-Told through immersive storytelling and a focus on “art, intersectionality, and culture,” the tour includes discussions of growing up Black, the consequences of displacement, and the narrative of what is considered the “hood.”
+The tour: Participants walk and take public transit on an eight-mile route, visiting Black cultural sites and murals of figures like Kenny Gamble, Patti LaBelle, Malcolm X, and Will Smith.
+Told through immersive storytelling, the tour includes discussions of growing up Black, ownership and wealth, and challenging the narrative of what is considered the “hood.”
+Philly snacks and an all-day bus pass are included.

 Length: 3 hours